-CDN Commands
+CDN CLI Commands

 Deploy S3 + CloudFront CDN infrastructure to your AWS account with browser-based image optimization.